 In addition to our operations in the United States, which may be subject to healthcare and other laws relating to the privacy and security of health information and other personal information, we may seek to conduct clinical trials in the United Kingdom or the European Economic Area, or the EEA, and may become subject to additional European data privacy laws, regulations and guidelines.
 We will be subject to the data protection laws of the European Union and United Kingdom in relation to personal data we collect from these territories.
 These laws impose additional obligations and risk upon our business, including substantial expenses and changes to business operations that are required to comply with these laws.
-The withdrawal of the United Kingdom from the European Union, or Brexit, and the subsequent separation of the data protection laws in the European Union and United Kingdom, which may lead to additional compliance costs and could increase our overall risk.
+The withdrawal of the United Kingdom from the European Union, or Brexit, and the subsequent separation of the data protection regimes of these territories mean we are required to comply with separate data protection laws in the European Union and United Kingdom, which may lead to additional compliance costs and could increase our overall risk.